ABI-Compute/AGG-guesing-game/README.md

 ## 🚀 Getting Started

-AGG includes an installer for easy setup on Windows.
+AGG includes an installer for easy setup on Windows and Linux.
+Windows:

 1. **Download and run the AGG installer.**
 2. Enter: AmazingWorld123